brittanystoroz/recroom/docs-guide/09 - Data Management, Storage and Offline.md

 `bower install localforage`

-As mentioned in the previous section, IndexedDB is not consistently supported across all browsers. localForage hides these types of inconsistencies from the user by implementing fallbacks when a backend driver for the datastore (such as IndexedDB) is not available.
+As mentioned in the previous section, IndexedDB is not consistently supported across all browsers. localForage smooths over these types of inconsistencies for the user by implementing fallbacks when a backend driver for the datastore (such as IndexedDB) is not available.
 By default, localForage will select drivers in this order:

 1. IndexedDB
 2. WebSQL